-In order to find out whether traffic noise has an influence on the blood pressure (a Glossary), it is not sufficient merely to look at the blood pressure and the noise exposure.
-This is because there are numerous other factors that can influence the blood pressure - for example sport, obesity or certain previous illnesses.
-This is why special scientific care has to be taken that high blood pressure values are not incorrectly attributed to aviation noise when in reality they have entirely different causes.
+In order to find out whether transportation noise has an influence on blood pressure, it is not sufficient merely to look at blood pressure and noise exposure.
+This is because there are numerous other factors that can influence blood pressure - for example sport, obesity or certain previous illnesses.
+This is why special scientific care has to be taken that high blood pressure values are not incorrectly attributed to aircraft noise when in reality they have entirely different causes.
 In order to reduce this risk as far as possible, the NORAH team collected further information about the study participants with the aid of a questionnaire.
 You will find further information on the noise calculations for the Blood Pressure Study on page 11.